 Academic Integrity

-Plagiarism is unacceptable.
-Academic work that is submitted by students is assumed to be the result of their own thought, research or self-expression.
+Plagiarism and self-plagiarism are unacceptable to the College community.
+Academic work that is submitted by students is expected to be original and a result of their own thought, research or self-expression.
 When students borrow ideas, wording or organization from another source, they are expected to acknowledge that fact in an appropriate manner.
-Plagiarism is the deliberate use and appropriation of another's work without identifying the source and trying to pass off such work as the student's own.
-Any student who fails to give full credit for ideas or materials taken from another has plagiarized.
+Inappropriate behavior may include; submitting assignments in a current class that were already submitted in other classes (self-plagiarism).

-Students who share their work for the purpose of cheating on class assignments or tests are subject to the same penalties as the student who commits the act of cheating.
+Any student who shares their work, including utilizing or posting to online sources, for the purpose of cheating on class assignments or tests or helping another to cheat or plagiarize is subject to the same penalties as the student who commits the act.

 When cheating or plagiarism has occurred, instructors may take academic action that ranges from: